 With regard to vacation pay, “use-it-or-lose-it” vacation pay policies have been illegal in California for more than 30 years.
 However, some employers still make the mistake of canceling or forfeiting an employee’s vacation time if the employee does not use it by the end of the year.

-If your deferred compensation benefits were cancelled or forfeited for any reason, please contact attorney Marita Lauinger at email@example.com.
+If your deferred compensation benefits were cancelled or forfeited for any reason, please contact our attorneys in Carlsbad at CLAPP & LAUINGER LLP.